Take the chapter quiz before and after you read this chapter.

 8-12 Can one have a tuberculous infection more than once?

 Yes.
 Unlike some other infections, such as measles and mumps, a TB infection does not necessarily give immunity to further TB infections.
 A child with a healed primary infection can months or years later have another, new, primary infection.
-Therefore, pulmonary tuberculosis may be due to immediate spread from the original primary infection, reactivation of an old primary infection which had not healed, or spread from a further primary infection.
+Therefore, pulmonary tuberculosis may be due to immediate spread from the original primary infection, reactivation of an old primary infection which had not healed, or spread from a new primary infection.

 8-13 Can tuberculous infection spread from the lung to other parts of the body?